longnca/iris-prediction-django-web-app/README.md

 pipenv install
 ```

-If you do not use `pipenv`, then run this command to install the dependencies listed in the `requirements.txt` (it's actually extracted from my pipfile):
+If you do not use `pipenv`, then run this command to install the dependencies listed in the `requirements.txt`, which is actually extracted from my pipfile:

 ```bash
 pip install -r requirements.txt